Ciao Amici, and welcome to our online guide to buying a property in Italy!

 The ‘Real’ Estate Agent

-Many estate agents and salespersons in Italy are not qualified nor licensed; be aware of the scammers!
-How do you recognise the real ones then?
+Many people who present themselves as estate agents and salespersons in Italy are not qualified nor licensed; be aware of the scammers!
+How do you recognise the real agents then?

 All estate agents and salespersons are required by law to be covered by Professional Indemnity Insurance.
-This not only protects estate agents and salespersons, who can be held legally liable for claims arising from wrongful acts (such as negligent acts, errors, and omissions or breaches of professional duty) committed during the performance of professional services, but it protects your interests also.
+This not only protects estate agents and salespersons, who can be held legally liable for claims arising from wrongful acts (such as negligent acts, errors, and omissions or breaches of professional duty) committed during the performance of professional services, but it also protects your interests.

 Not all working agents adhere to the same standards.
 Once it comes to choose your estate agent, make sure they are registered with one the following National Associations of Realtors: FIMAA, FIAIP, ANAMA or AICI.
 This is a further guarantee of strong work ethics and quality service!